 Each show is carefully curated and juried to ensure the best mix of crafts and arts, along with quality and originality.
 This bi-annual show features over 150 vendors excelling in the world of craft, art and design.
 Over the course of its 14 years, UCU has garnered so much attention that nearly 15,000 fans swarm to the show over the course of the weekend.

 Hundreds of fans are lined up before our doors open to receive our famous swag bags full of goodies from our vendors and lovely sponsors.
 This show is free and fun for the whole family!
 We look forward to seeing you!

-Urban Craft Uprising was founded in 2005 to showcase the work of independent crafters, artists and designers — to provide a unique, high quality, hand-crafted alternative to “big box” stores and mass produced goods.
+Some backstory about our show: Urban Craft Uprising was founded in 2005 to showcase the work of independent crafters, artists and designers — to provide a unique, high quality, hand-crafted alternative to “big box” stores and mass produced goods.

 Since its early beginnings at its first holiday show with just 50 crafter booths and overflowing crowds, Urban Craft Uprising now holds the largest indie craft event in Seattle and the Pacific Northwest with its Winter Show.
 In 2009, Urban Craft Uprising expanded its horizons to include a summer show, which has now also become an annual event, in conjunction with an exclusive wholesale event which allows our vendors to connect directly with wholesale buyers.